 For the most part, your weight will not affect your ability to obtain cover.
 Premiums may be inflated due to your BMI but you will only be declined in extreme cases.

-When arranging cover, it is important to compare insurance providers.
+When arranging coverage, it is important to compare insurance providers.
 This is to find those most likely to accept your application and those who will provide you with favourable monthly premiums.

 So, there you have it, weight may be a factor when arranging life insurance protection, but it’s more than possible to secure an attractive deal.

 Did you know that your weight could affect your life insurance in this way?
 Do you have any other concerns?
-Maybe we should all get life insurance sorted when we are at our ideal weight and then not worry too much if we fluctuate?
+Maybe we should all get life insurance sorted when we are at our ideal weight and then not worry too much if we fluctuate.
 What are your thoughts?
 It is definitely better to be prepared, isn’t it?
-So many things can affect life insurance, here is a fellow bloggers post about how Covid-19 has affected life insurance policies.

 To read all my posts with tips and experiences of various diets, exercises and lots more check out my comprehensive Weight Loss section.